-During the year ended December 31, 2020, financing activities provided net cash provided of \$0.1 million, consisting of \$0.075 million due to the Business Combination, \$0.1 million from issuance of Common Stock and \$0.3 million from exercise of stock options.
+During the year ended December 31, 2021, financing activities provided net cash of \$37.3 million, consisting of \$5.2 million due to issuance of Common Stock under the Sale Agreement, \$17.7 million due to issuances of Common Stock under a registered direct offering, as described below, as well as investments by Maruho and the CF Foundation, \$14.2 million proceeds from long-term debt and related to the Hercules Loan Agreement and \$0.1 million from exercise of stock options.

-During the year ended December 31, 2019, financing activities provided net cash of \$61.6 million, consisting of \$59.7 million due to the Recapitalization Transaction, \$1.8 million from issuance of shares and \$0.1 million from exercise of stock options.
+During the year ended December 31, 2020, financing activities provided net cash provided of \$134 thousand, consisting of \$75 thousand due to the Business Combination, \$98 thousand from issuance of Common Stock and \$307 thousand from exercise of stock options.